thesephist/sistine/content/index.md

 ### Out of the box RSS feed support

 I built Sistine primarily to replace other static site generators in my blogging.
-That means it needed good support for generating
+That means it needed good first-class support for generating site-wide RSS feeds.
+The `rss.xml` template in `./tpl` gets handed a `pages` list with all pages on the site.

+## Progress

+Sistine, like most of my side projects, is a work in progress.
+It's currently quite stable and featureful enough to build some of my blogs, but not my main website (which uses some custom Hugo features like date formatting and custom functions).
+Sistine is also currently not very fast, because performance was not a goal of the first release.
+In addition to performance work, some focuses of upcoming releases include

+- Support for blog-specific data formats like reading time, word count, and date/time formatting
+- Table of contents (and perhaps sitemap?) support
+- Better error messages for mis-parsed and invalid templates
+- Syntax highlighting on code blocks
+- Support for more Markdown features, blocked on their support in the [Merlot](https://github.com/thesephist/merlot) project

+Given that it's currently quite slow and written in Ink, you probably shouldn't use it for anything important.
+But if you are interested, and want to ask questions about how it works or what's coming next, feel free to [reach out on Twitter](https://twitter.com/thesephist) or file a [GitHub issue](https://github.com/thesephist/sistine/issues) on the repository.